vikaskushwaha9oct/intstar/intstar-ai/src/main/kotlin/intstar/ai/quantifier/README.md

 certain behaviours".

 **Stability of the system** :
-Long term stability of a system (anti-fragility) needs 3 classes of quantifiers.
+Long term stability of a system (anti-fragility) needs a balance of 3 categories of behaviours.

-1) Sustenance: These quantifiers setup the ritualistic behaviours that system should perform regularly
+1) Sustenance: Baseline/ritualistic behaviours that system should perform regularly
 2) Exploration: Allow system to experiment with new states in a stable manner.
 Connectivity determines the frequency at which we see new changes.
 3) Defence: Control over internal/external stimuli, which can throw the system off

-These classes (Sustenance, Exploration and Defence) may map closely with (Autocomplete, Storytelling and Control intelligence) respectively.